The survey settings page is where you set the options for your survey.

 Now, when participants attempt your quiz or take your survey, they’ll see the questions appear in a random order on each time.

 Question randomization cannot be used with question branching/forking.
 Question branching sets a deliberate path through the survey based on criteria that you choose.
 Randomization shows the questions in a random order.

 The Survey Style page will appear once the survey settings are saved.
 The survey style changes the appearance of your survey, as seen by your respondents.
 There are several built-in styles.
 Surveymattic is the default setting:

 Using the blue scrollbar you can scroll through the styles.
-Click on a style to select it.
+Click a style to select it.

 Select one of your existing custom styles, or create a new one.
-When you assign a custom style to your survey, be sure to scroll down and click on the blue Save Settings button so that your change takes effect.
+When you assign a custom style to your survey, click Save Settings.